 Where to Eat in Tashkent

 Kafe-Restoran Ogni Tashkenta is a darling little restaurant with delicious salads, yummy desserts, and the most delicious mulled red wine.
-Service here is stellar, you’ll think you’re dining at a super fancy restaurant but prices are actually quite reasonable.
+The service here is stellar, you’ll think you’re dining at a super fancy restaurant but prices are actually quite reasonable.

 Where to Drink in Tashkent